Layout

 Note

 The header and close button are optional.
-However it‘s recommended that a close button is always used to adhere to aria-principles.
+However, you should always include a close button to adhere to ARIA principles.

 Width